Whatever Type of Air Chiller,

-The compressor in an air chiller is the source of the refrigeration force.
-It creates pressure difference so as to drive the refrigerant along with the system.
+The compressor in an air chiller is the source of the refrigeration power.
+It creates pressure difference so as to drive the refrigerant along with the whole air chiller system.

-The compressor draws the overheated refrigerant from the evaporator and compresses it into a smaller space, putting it under high pressure and heat.
+The compressor of the air chiller draws the overheated refrigerant from the evaporator and compresses it into a smaller space, putting it under high pressure and heat.

-Though there are several designs of chiller compressors, scroll, screw, and reciprocating types of compressors are most commonly used.
+Though there are several designs of air chiller compressors-scroll type, screw type, and reciprocating types of compressors are most commonly used in air chillers.

-Every type has its advantages and disadvantages.
-It is connected either internally or externally to an electrical motor that provides it driving force.
+Every type of compressor has its advantages and disadvantages.
+It is connected either internally or externally to an electrical motor that provides its driving force.